 The neighborhood is about a mile from the downtown performing arts centers that have theaters, operas, clubs, and bars.
 La Sabana Park is also a short drive from several gourmet restaurants.

 Rohrmoser is a few minutes west of La Sabana Park.
-While not in San Jose, it’s a nearby suburb.
+While not in the city of San Jose itself, it’s a nearby suburb.
 You can expect tree-lined avenues and residential neighborhoods dotted with small parks and playgrounds.

 This established neighborhood also boasts a high concentration of foreign embassies, including the U.S. Embassy.